Hydroquinone cream: Uses, Benefits and how to get it

 Hydroquinone is available in different formulations, including creams, gels, and lotions, making it suitable for various skin types and preferences.

-How long can I use hydroquinone?
+How long can I use hydroquinone cream for?

 Dr. Mohta says that hydroquinone should only be used for up to 3 months at a time7.
 However, as a maintenance treatment for melasma, you can switch to using other ingredients such as tretinoin and azelaic acid (which is also a skin lightening ingredient) which can be used long term.

-How to use hydroquinone?
+How to use hydroquinone cream?

 Dr. Mohta says that you should always follow your dermatologist’s instructions regarding the frequency of application, which is typically, once daily, as a general rule you should follow the steps listed below.